 Why are we big on lightweight glass?

-Because it’s one way of reducing the environmental footprint of the products we sell.
+83% of wines retailing for $25 or less at the SAQ come in lightweight glass containers.
+This issue deserves our attention because it’s one way of reducing the environmental footprint of the products we sell.
 And it does so through reduction at source.
 Here are the benefits:

 - Uses less raw material, specifically less sand, which is a non-renewable resource.

 - Reduces (by tons) the amount of residual materials to be managed.

 - Lowers freight charges, which are based on weight.